 But if you’re using a manual espresso machine and heating your brew water in a kettle, then know that proper water temperature is vital for perfect extraction (2).
-You don’t want to use boiling water; instead, aim for something in the range of 195 to 205 ℉.
+You don’t want to use boiling water; instead, aim for something in the range of 90 to 96 °C.

 14. Water quality matters too